COUNTRY MUSIC" BY KEN BURNS FEATURES SEVIERVILLE, TENNESSEE'S OWN DOLLY PARTON

-No surprise to those of us who love her, Sevierville’s own Dolly Parton plays a key role in the new eight-part, 16-hour documentary that chronicles the history of country music and will premiere on PBS on September 15.
+No surprise to those of us who love her, Sevierville’s own Dolly Parton plays a key role in the eight-part, 16-hour documentary that chronicles the history of country music and premiered on PBS in 2019.

-Written by Dayton Duncan (who also wrote an illustrated companion book coming from Alfred A. Knopf on September 10), the documentary chronicles country music’s evolution over the 20th century to become “America’s music.”
+Written by Dayton Duncan (who also wrote an illustrated companion book), the documentary chronicles country music’s evolution over the 20th century to become “America’s music.”
 The film profiles many of the genre’s trailblazers as it seeks answers to the questions “What is country music?” and “Where did it come from?”

 “This film is a story of an amazing American art form,” says Burns.
 “At its heart are stories.
 The history of country music includes many great artists, and many of them are extraordinary, strong women including Dolly Parton.
 I think we forget in our relative comfort—despite hard times or divisions we see among ourselves—the way that so many country music stars raised themselves out of poverty.
 They dreamed bigger dreams and then created art that permitted the rest of us to dream those dreams.
 Dolly is no exception: When she was born her family paid the doctor with a sack of cornmeal.
 She never forgot where she came from, but dreamed big dreams and is arguably the first lady of country music.
 She is an extraordinary human being with a voice beyond compare and one of the most talented singer/songwriters in the history of country music.
 We look forward to sharing her story and all the stories in the film with you.”